 Committee shall regulate the procedure for its meetings.

-11. National Civil Aviation Security Quality Control Programme.
+11. National Civil Aviation Security Quality Control Programme and Operator Internal Quality Control Programme.

-(1) There is established National Civil Aviation Security Quality Control Programme (2) The National Civil Aviation Security Quality Control
+(1) There is established a written National Civil Aviation Security Quality Control Programme approved by the authority.

-Programme shall—

-(a) determine and monitor compliance with and validate the effectiveness of the National Civil Aviation Security Programme through audits, inspections, tests and surveys;
+The programme shall be implemented and maintained to determine and monitor compliance with and validate the effectiveness of the National Civil Aviation Security Programme through audits, inspections, and tests.

+(b) The National Quality Control Programme shall apply to all relevant aviation security entities and stakeholders to include but not limited to national and foreign aircraft operators and handling companies, cargo handlers, regulated agents and known consignors, and catering companies involved in the performance of security controls in Uganda and provide for quality control measures including screening and access control.

+(2) The National Civil Aviation Security Quality Control

+Programme shall require:

+(a) [Comment: this provision has been transferred to the introductory statement in 1 above)

-(b) ensure that all persons implementing security controls are verifiably trained and instructed to carry out those duties;
+(a) ensure that all persons implementing security controls are verifiably trained and instructed possess all competencies required to carry out those their duties;

-(c) ensure that persons carrying out screening operations are certified according to the requirements of the National Civil Aviation Security Programme to ensure that performance standards are consistently and reliably achieved;
+(b) ensure that persons carrying out screening operations are certified according to the requirements of the National Civil Aviation Security Programme to ensure that performance standards are consistently and reliably achieved;

-(d) ensure that the persons implementing security controls are subject to background checks and selection procedures;
+(c) ensure that the persons implementing security controls are subject to background checks and selection procedures;

+background checks are completed in respect of persons implementing security controls, persons other than passengers granted unescorted access to security restricted areas of the airport, and persons with access to sensitive aviation security information prior to their taking up these duties or accessing such areas or information;

+Background checks mentioned in (i) above shall at a minimum include: criminal record checks, disqualification criteria and record keeping.

+recurrent or renewal background checks are applied to such persons at intervals defined by the authority; and

+persons found unsuitable by any background check are immediately denied the ability to implement security controls, unescorted access to security restricted areas, and access to sensitive aviation security information.

-(e) ensure that each entity responsible for the implementation of relevant elements of the National Civil Aviation Security Programme periodically verifies that the implementation of security measures outsourced to external service providers is in compliance with the entity’s security programme;
+(d) ensure that each entity responsible for the implementation of relevant elements of the National Civil Aviation Security Programme periodically verifies that the implementation of security measures outsourced to external service providers is in compliance with the entity’s security programme;

-(f) ensure that acts of unlawful interference are investigated; and
+(e) ensure that acts of unlawful interference are investigated; and

-(g) review and re-evaluat security measures and controls immediately following an act of unlawful interference.
+(f) the review and re-evaluation of security measures and controls procedures immediately following an act of unlawful interference.

 (3) The authority shall in the implementation of the National Civil